Permanent Residence Permit for Refugees

 Can I stay in Germany permanently?

-If you came to Germany as a refugee and have been issued a residence permit for political or humanitarian reasons, upon fulfilment of certain pre-conditions, you can apply for a permanent residence permit (“Niederlassungerlaubnis”) after 3 or 5 years.
+If you came to Germany as a refugee and have been issued a residence permit for political or humanitarian reasons, upon fulfilment of certain pre-conditions, you can apply for a permanent residence permit (“Niederlassungerlaubnis”) after at least 5 or (in special cases) 3 years.

 In addition to the German permanent residence permit, there is also an EU permanent residence permit.
 With an EU permanent residence permit, you have the possibility of obtaining additional residence permits from other EU-countries.
 You can learn more in our chapter "EU permanent residence permit ".